dragonflyoss/d7y.io/docs/reference/configuration/dfdaemon.md

 # In macos(just for testing), default value is /Users/$USER/.dragonfly/cache.
 cacheDir: ''

-# cacheDirMode is used to set the file mode bits for the cacheDir directory
+# cacheDirMode is used to set the file mode bits for the cacheDir directory.
-# The default is 0755
+# The default is 0755.
 cacheDirMode: 0755

 # pluginDir is the plugin directory.